2001–02 NFL playoffs: NFC: Philadelphia Eagles 33, Chicago Bears 19

-AFC: New England Patriots 16, Oakland Raiders 13 (OT)
+AFC: New England Patriots 16, Oakland Raiders 13 ()

 This game has become a part of NFL lore.
 It was the final contest in the history of Foxboro Stadium, played under heavy snowfall.
 It is best remembered for a call near the end of the game with Oakland protecting a three-point lead.
 The referees initially ruled that New England quarterback Tom Brady had fumbled on a pass attempt.
 Invoking the "tuck rule", where a ball is ruled an incomplete pass after the quarterback starts any forward motion, the referee overturned the decision after reviewing the instant replay, calling the drop an incomplete pass rather than a fumble.

 Both teams struggled in the heavy snow storm during the first half, combining for the same number of punts as first downs (11) and converting only one of 13 third downs.
 However, Raiders quarterback Rich Gannon was efficient, completing 10 of 14 passes for 87 yards.
 The closest either team would come to scoring in the first quarter would be New England's drive to the Oakland 31-yard line, which ended when Brady threw an incomplete pass on fourth and 2.
 With 1:12 left in the quarter, a 15-yard fair catch interference penalty against Patriots safety Je'Rod Cherry at the end of Ken Walter's 39-yard punt gave Oakland a first down at midfield, where they drove to a 7-0 lead on Gannon's 13-yard touchdown pass to James Jett.
 A few plays later, Raiders safety Johnnie Harris intercepted a pass from Brady on the Patriots 41-yard line, but New England's defense managed to force a punt, which would be the final result of every following drive until the end of the half.

 In the second half, things began to open up, especially for New England, who almost completely abandoned their running game and relied on Brady.
 He ended up completing 26 of 39 passes for 238 yards in the second half.
 On the opening drive of the third quarter, he completed passes to David Patten for gains of 25 and 19 yards as he led the Patriots 62 yards in 12 plays to the Raiders' 5-yard line, where Adam Vinatieri made a 23-yard field goal to make it 7–3.
 Terry Kirby returned the ensuing kickoff 22 yards to the Oakland 37-yard line, where the Raiders responded with a 10-play, 43-yard drive to score on a 38-yard field goal from Sebastian Janikowski.
 Then after Walter's 33-yard punt gave the Raiders a first down on their own 49, a 22-yard reception by receiver Jerry Rice set up Janikowski's second field goal, giving the Raiders a 13–3 lead with two minutes left in the third quarter.